shmindmaster/typescript-file-manager/.github/instructions/azure-devops-pipelines.instructions.md

 - Use variable groups for shared configuration across pipelines
 - Implement runtime parameters for flexible pipeline execution
 - Use conditional variables based on branches or environments
-- Secure sensitive variables and mark them as secrets
 - Document variable purposes and expected values
 - Use variable templates for complex variable logic